5 Reasons to Open a Business in New York

 Business owners thrive by being around other entrepreneurs and there are many startups in New York City (NYC).
 CNBC recently named New York City the “top city to open a small business in America,” and startups flock to NYC because it’s one of the world’s largest centers for finance and a hotbed for industries like IT and entertainment.

 In fact, greater Manhattan is the leading center for banking, finance, media, and telecommunication in the U.S. Notable NYC startups include Birchbox, BuzzFeed, Etsy, and WebMD.
-If you want to learn about the NYC startup scene, Nextview created the Hitchhiker’s Guide to New York City Tech to teach potential startups about the NYC startup culture.

 2. Tax Benefits